-- Schools and other educational institutions providing education\ on advanced technical fields in developing countries and regions \ This may be education in basic or peripheral fields related to the content of the courses to be provided as Industry-Academia collaborative programs. - Schools and other educational institutions that have established and operate programs awarding degrees of the level of Associate Degree or Foundation Degree, or higher - Schools and other educational institutions that graduate human resources who can be expected to play active role at Japanese companies or local Japan-affiliated companies - \ Multiple specific local universities and other institutions may be identified as eligible for setting up courses.
+- Schools and other educational institutions providing education on advanced technical fields in developing countries and regions - This may be education in basic or peripheral fields related to the content of the courses to be provided as Industry-Academia collaborative programs. - Schools and other educational institutions that have established and operate programs awarding degrees of the level of Associate Degree or Foundation Degree, or higher - Schools and other educational institutions that graduate human resources who can be expected to play active role at Japanese companies or local Japan-affiliated companies - Multiple specific local universities and other institutions may be identified as eligible for setting up courses.

-Industry-Academia collaborative programs: from start of recruitment through completion
+Industry-Academia collaborative programs: from start of recruitment through completions settlement for claim report, form